 Since this article touches on a subject that could potentially have negative health outcomes, it’s in order to reiterate the website’s health disclaimer: All material on this website is provided for your information only and may not be construed as medical advice or instruction.
+The information is merely our personal opinion and should not be taken as fact.
 No action or inaction should be taken based solely on the contents of this information; instead, readers should consult appropriate health professionals on any matter relating to their health and well-being.

 On the whole, Paleo is fasting-positive.
 Intermittent fasting is a powerful tool for improving health, jump-starting weight loss, or beating cravings, and there’s plenty of medical literature to back up its usefulness.
 But what about longer fasts (more than a day or two)?
 If intermittent fasting is good, will a longer fast be even better?

 Long-term fasting can take several different forms.
 The most extreme is a “dry fast,” consuming nothing at all (food or water).
 This is definitely not advisable, as it’s very dangerous to go for more than a day or so without drinking.
 Water fasting means drinking only water, but consuming no calories during the fast.
 Another technique is juice fasting, or consuming only fruit and vegetable juices.
 Some people also fast on broth, or extremely low-calorie protein mixes.

 Juice fasting and bone broth fasting aren’t truly fasts, since they do involve some intake of calories and nutrients.
 And protein fasts can be downright dangerous, since humans just weren’t built to live on protein with no accompanying fat.
 This article focuses on water fasting: the benefits, the drawbacks, and precautions to take if you do decide to start a longer fast.